4th Mar, 2020

 The team then chooses/selects the product backlog items for the Sprint based on the goal.
 The Sprint goal helps the team in understanding the need for building the product increment.
 The sprint goal should be crisp, clear, and understandable.

-Unclear goals can do more harm than benefits.
+Unclear goals can do more harm than benefit.
 Please do not choose the Product Backlog items to complete and then design a goal for achieving them; it is always otherwise.

 The goal could be something like,